enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 LimonTypes::Vec4 getCameraPosition()
 =====================================

 Returns the camera's world position as a Vec4 (w=1).
-In the current design the camera is always at the player position.
+This comactive camera attachment — if a ``PlayerExtensionInterface`` overrides the camera attachment, this value may differ from :ref:`getPlayerPosition<LimonAPI-getPlayerPosition>`.

 Parameters: